chevah/geck/docs/programming/review.rst

 * When the changes are ready for review (for the first, second or third time), leave a comment in the PR containing the **needs-review** marker word.
-  It will trigger the review request process and the GitHub to Trac synchronization.
+  It will trigger the required automation to set labels, reviewers...etc.

 * Once the **needs-review** marker is set for a PR, no more updates should be commited until a full cycle of the review process has ended.